foo-bar-omastar/c-plusplus-tutorials/README.md

 * **[Program 7](https://github.com/foo-bar-omastar/c-plusplus-tutorials/blob/master/Program_7.CPP)**: Program to display the size of file "PARA.TXT" in bytes

 * **[Program 8](https://github.com/foo-bar-omastar/c-plusplus-tutorials/blob/master/Program_8.CPP)**: To find the output of the file "data.dat" if it contains the string "ABC" before execution of the program....where " " are not a part of the file

+* **[Program 9](https://github.com/foo-bar-omastar/c-plusplus-tutorials/blob/master/Program_9.CPP)**: To read the contents from the file GAME.DAT and creats a file BASKET.DAT where records of all playing basketball is stored